aleris/fictio/README.md

 Use `Generator` to load a prebuild model directly form the `typescript` file and generate random names.

-See `example.test.ts` for an example on how to use the generator.
+See `./src/example.test.ts` for an example on how to use directly the generator.

 ## Tests